Endoscopic Brow Lift

 - A brow lift procedure can also be performed using a traditional “open” method, where an incision is made slightly behind or at the natural hairline, beginning above the ears and continuing toward the top of the head.
 The surgeon works through the incision to secure tissue and modify or remove excess skin and parts of the muscle that cause wrinkling and frown lines.
 The incision is closed with stitches.

 - Because of the smaller incisions, endoscopic brow lift patients usually experience less of the itching sensation and temporary scalp numbness felt by patients who have had the open technique.
-In addition, endoscopic brow lift patients could feel ready to return to normal activities sooner.
+In adds to, endoscopic brow lift patients might feel ready to return to normal activities sooner.